apache/cassandra-website/README.md

 The cassandra-website tooling can also be used to perform a number of other operations:

-* Generate the Apache Cassandra documentation.
+* Generate the Apache Cassandra documentation alone.
 * Update the website styling and behaviour.

 ## Generating the Cassandra Documentation